rcchen/cs147-pharmville/README.md

-cs147-pharmville
+CS147 Project (Fall 2012)
 ================

-Repository for CS147 project
+This is the main repository for the CS147 project.